jobm/APIs/APIs.md

 #Conclusion
 you now have a basic understanding of how APIs work and now you are ready to start building an api, in the next article we will build a simple api that communicates with our database and retrieves resources.
-See yuo in two weeks, until the Happy hacking.
+See you in two weeks, until then Happy hacking.